un-versed/un-versed/README.md

 + 🖖🏻 24 years
 + 🎼 Musician & Hobbyist Producer

-# 👨🏻‍💻 I'm a senior software engineer at Dock
+# 👨🏻‍💻 I'm a senior software engineer at Designa

 # ☝🏻 Javascript used to be my favorite language
 # 🤔 Go is probably my new favorite language